 (As an Amazon Associate I earn from qualifying purchases)

 I also started taking Glucosamine/Chondroitin which are joint supplements.
-These would typically be good for healthy knee joints and recovery for minor knee injuries except mine was a bit more serious, so it did not work too well (at least by itself).
+These would typically be good for healthy knee joints and recovery for minor knee injuries.
+Unfortunately, mine was a bit more serious, so it did not work too well (at least by itself).

 I also tried MANY knee supplements from Amazon and most seem to not work too well for me.
 My pain has not gone away completely and I was approaching my 8th month of knee pain since the initial injury.
 I was at the point of giving in to surgery but I did decide to try just one more brand of supplement.
 To my surprise, the last brand I ever tried ACTUALLY was the one that worked for me: Microlactin.

 It is a supplement from Swanson that maintains joint health and strengthens the connective tissues.
 This supplement works through a different pathway from glucosamine/chondroitin.
-This means that you can take both Microlactin AND Glucosamine/Chondroitin which can aid with a quicker recovery and better results (more on that later)!
+This means that you can take both Microlactin AND Glucosamine/Chondroitin .
+This combination will aid with a quicker recovery and better results (more on that later)!

 My Results from Taking Microlactin AND Glucosamine/Chondroitin